 In other words, particles move one step to the right or to the left on each lane at a rate depending on the lane, and we allow the rate $p$ at which particles go down to be different than the rate $q$ of going up.
 We shall assume in the sequel that (cf. \eqref{restrict_2}) \be (d_0+l_0)(d_1+l_1)>0\ee so that particles can always move on both lanes.
 However they cannot go from $\mathbb{L}_{0}$ to $\mathbb{L}_{1}$ if $p=0$, nor from $\mathbb{L}_{1}$ to $\mathbb{L}_{0}$ if $q=0$.
-If $p=q=0$, the dynamic reduces to two independent SEP's on each lane.
+If $p=q=0$, the dynamics reduces to two independent SEP's on each lane.
 Thus, $p+q\neq 0$ introduces interaction between the two lanes.
 For $i\in W$, we let \be \gamma_i:=d_i-l_i \ee denote the mean drift on lane $i$.
 The following symmetry properties of the two-lane SEP will be useful.
 Define the \textit{lane symmetry} operator $\sigma:\mathcal X\to\mathcal X$, the \textit{lane exchange} operator $\sigma':\mathcal X\to\mathcal X$, and the \textit{particle-hole} symmetry operator $\sigma'':\mathcal X\to\mathcal X$ by \be (\sigma\eta)(z,i)=\eta(-z,i);\, (\sigma'\eta)(z,i)=\eta(z,1-i);\, (\sigma''\eta)(z,i)=1-\eta(z,i) \ee for $\eta\in\mathcal X$ and $(z,i)\in V$.
 Let us call the process defined by the generator \eqref{eq:generator of the Exclusion} with transition kernel \eqref{eq:intensity_c} the $(d_0,l_0);(d_1,l_1);(p,q)$-two-lane SEP.
 The definition of the two-lane SEP dynamics implies the following. \begin{lemma} Let $(\eta_t)_{t\geq 0}$ be a $(d_0,l_0);(d_1,l_1);(p,q)$-two-lane SEP.

 Then the image of this process by $\sigma$, resp. $\sigma',\sigma''$, is a $(l_0,d_0);(l_1,d_1);(p,q)$, resp. $(d_1,l_1);(d_0,l_0);(q,p)$, resp. $(l_0,d_0);(l_1,d_1);(q,p)$-two-lane SEP. \end{lemma} Thus, without loss of generality, we shall assume in the sequel that \be \gamma_0\geq 0, \quad\gamma_0+\gamma_1\geq 0,\quad p\geq q, \quad p>0 \ee If we view $i\in\{0,1\}$ as a species rather than a lane, the interpretation is as follows: the dynamics within each species is a SEP of $\Z$, and a lane change becomes a spin flip whereby a particle may change its species.
 The exclusion rule within species implies that a particle cannot change its species if there is already a particle of the other species sitting at the same site.
 This is the only point where an interaction occurs between the two species.